 The three-mast schooner rig by Rondal provides some 2,500 square metres of sail power and is complete with in-mast furling for the topsails and in-boom furling for the carbon fibre gaffs.
 Some 55 Rondal captive and drum winches allow lightning fast tacks under full sail whilst sails can be set and stowed at the press of a button or two.

-The 51.59 metre sailing yacht Meteor was launched in May 2007, to the delight of her owners who had set a demanding brief for the yard and for naval architects Dijkstra and Partners in collaboration with John G Alden.
+The 51.59 metre sailing yacht Meteor was launched in May 2007, to the delight of her owners who had set a demanding brief for the yard and for Dykstra Naval Architects in collaboration with John G Alden.

 During her maiden voyage Meteor, who is now for sale, behaved outstandingly in the English Channel with winds averaging 35 to 40 knots and gusting up to 65 knots.
 At the 2007 Palma Superyacht Cup she was able to show her performance potential again.
 Her elegant flag-blue hull and white sail plan created a striking image as she sailed, close hauled, at an easy 15 knots.